 “Before founding ShopKeep POS in 2008, I started four retail businesses in New York City.
 I learned that the right POS system can make or break your business.
-Researching POS systems can be overwhelming, but making the right choice now can save you a ton of time and money later down the road.”
+That's why effectively researching POS systems now can save you a ton of time and money down the road.”

 Your POS system should be easy to set up and simple to use

 You should always receive expert care when you need it most

 The POS system you choose today shouldn’t be obsolete tomorrow